Tupamaro (Venezuela): Neighborhood actions

 The group has refused to renounce use of arms to protect communities considered too dangerous even for police officers.
 In one such example in the high-crime 23 de Enero neighborhood in western Caracas, thieves, muggers or drug dealers who operate in the area run the risk of being executed by Tupamaros patrolling on motorcycles in death squads.
 A Tupamaro member known as "Mao" insisted neighbourhood criminals are given ample warning before facing execution.
 "First we give them a warning to get out of the area.
 If they don't listen, we see them again, this time with 10 of our comrades.
 If they fail to understand the message, we take matters into our own hands."
-Though, once again the masks they wear are said to ward off possible retribution from criminals, police or Chavez's political opposition, but they also reinforce an imposing image that critics call a tool of intimidation against Chavez's political opposition.
+Though, once again the masks they wear are said to ward off possible retribution from criminals, police or Chávez's political opposition, but they also reinforce an imposing image that critics call a tool of intimidation against Chávez's political opposition.
 Some have claimed that the Tupamaros execute such criminals because they are competition and they want to have control.